 The first time I published this easy baked ziti recipe was back in May of 2014.
 Since then, it has been a reader favorite.
 Because I am also a big fan of it and make it often, I decided to update it and answer a few questions that came up since it was first published four years ago.

 I love baked ziti, I really do.
-It is one of those classic Italian-American recipes that simply never gets old.
+Similar to my Spaghetti Bolognese, it is one of those classic Italian-American recipes that simply never gets old.
 It’s the perfect combination of pasta to meat sauce to cheese.

 The beauty of this pasta bake recipe is truly in the fact that it can feed a crowd, offering a hearty and comforting meal for your dinner guests.
 But it’s also great because if you don’t have many people to feed, such as the case for my husband and I, leftovers can be stored in the freezer so that dinner can be on the table in a matter of minutes!